 8 Tips for Handling Early Labor at Home

 We’ve all heard the story, whether from a friend, sister, or blog post: a laboring woman shows up at the hospital, eager and nervous, only to be turned away by the triage staff.
 This can be a disappointing and disheartening experience for many women, first-time moms or not.
-While practitioners have different guidelines that they follow for when a woman should head to the hospital or birth center, it’s important to spend as much time as you’re able to laboring in the comfort of your own home.
+While practitioners have different guidelines that they follow for when a woman should head to the hospital or birth center, it’s important to spend as much time as you’re able to labor in the comfort of your own home.

 Early labor — which lasts from the onset of labor until the cervix is dilated to 3 cm — can be very different for each individual woman.
 Early labor generally lasts about 8 to 12 hours, but some women experience early labor that lasts 2 hours — or 24!
 During this phase, it’s important to relax, enjoy some pleasant distractions, and stay calm and comfortable.
 Try our 8 tips for handling early labor at home.